 Why not mix things up a little – an one hour’s ride is easily slotted in to the day’s activities and the farm is only 5 minutes from the Port Douglas Roundabout.

 Far North Queensland

-Flagstaff Hill just behind town overlooks Four Mile Beach and is a great Sunrise Spot.
-It can be accessed by road or a walking track from Four Mile Beach.
+From the main street you can drive or walk to the lookout at the top of Flagstaff Hill.
+It overlooks Four Mile Beach and is a great Sunrise viewing Spot.
+It can also be accessed by a walking track from Four Mile Beach.

 Take a step back in time and visit Cape Tribulation in the prehistoric Daintree rainforest.
 It’s stepping back in time in more ways than one.
 Head 40 minutes north to where the Bruce Highway meets the Daintree River and board the barge.

 Driving off into the Daintree rainforest gives me a Jurassic Park shiver of anticipation.

 What is The Daintree?